‘Incredibles 2’ Expected To Have Huge Debut At Box Office

 The long-awaited The Incredibles 2 may break records when it opens in theaters on June 15.
 According to Hollywood Reporter, the Disney and Pixar flick is on track to debut at the box-office at a whopping $140 million in the United States.
 The Incredibles 2 looks set to become the highest-grossing opening of an animated movie ever.
 This feat is particularly impressive considering that the film is the sequel to The Incredibles, which was released 14 years ago.
-Currently, Finding Dory, holds the record the animation movie with the biggest box-office debut at $135 million in 2016.
+Currently, Finding Dory, holds the record for the animation movie with the biggest box-office debut at $135 million in 2016.
 Finding Dory was also the sequel to Finding Nemo, released in 2003.

 Elastigirl is the superhero the world needs in new retro #Incredibles2 spot (exclusive) https://t.co/9K7HqcQign pic.twitter.com/2UNMF0Mbda